 All of this had already taken much longer than hoped, so in order to have enough time for duty free shopping and breakfast in the lounge, we’d better get going.

 Approaching security, the sticker on our passport was inspected and we were sorted into a separate line with fellow yellow stickers.
 There were maybe 6 people ahead of us and it was two security lanes.
 So we expected it to be fairly quick.
 Yet it wasn’t.
-Unlike the checks on the way out, security here was really thorough.
+Unlike the checks on the way out, security at Tel Aviv airport was really thorough.
 Good thing we didn’t take our suitcases as hand luggage… having to remove every single electrical item from my suitcase surely wouldn’t have been my idea of fun.

 Eventually it was my turn.
 I started unpacking my electronics, placing all items in the boxes: laptop, two phones, battery pack, charger, computer mouse… that’s it (I thought)… turned out I missed a plug adaptor at the bottom of my bag.
-Strike one
+Strike one.

 Then every item was swapped for explosives.
 Phew… all green.
 Apart from my laptop… AUTSCH.
 Red.
 What the heck?
 How could this be?
 Strike two.